-Benefits of Container Growing for Edibles
+Benefits of Growing Food in Pots

 As noted above, lack of space and lack of 6 hours of sun daily are two major reasons people choose to grow vegetables in pots.
 A few other benefits include: